neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 1. On the Neon Console, select a project from the project list in the console.
 2. On the project **Dashboard**, under **Connection Details**, select the branch, the database, and the user you want to connect with.
 ![Connection details widget](./images/connection_details.png)
 3. Copy the connection string.
-A connection string includes your user name, endpoint address, and database name.
+A connection string includes your user name, endpoint hostname, and database name.
 The endpoint is the compute instance associated with the branch.
 5. Add your password to the connection string as shown below, and connect with `psql`.
 You can connect using the same user and password that you use to connect to the parent branch.

   ```bash
   psql postgres://casey:<password>@ep-patient-wildflower-627498.cloud.neon.tech/main
   ```

-_**Note:**_ The endpoint address for a branch, which is `ep-patient-wildflower-627498` in the example above, can also be found on the **Branches** page.
+_**Note:**_ The endpoint hostname, which is `ep-patient-wildflower-627498.cloud.neon.tech` in the example above, can also be found on the **Branches** page.
 For instructions, see [View branches](#view-branches).

 If you want to connect to a branch from an application, the **Connection Details** widget on the project **Dashboard** also provides connection examples for various languages and frameworks.